keinengott/keyPress/README.md

 # keyPress

-This is python script that runs indefinitely and presses a phontom "f22" key.
+This is python script that runs indefinitely and presses a phantom "f22" key.

 This can be used to prevent a computer from ever going to sleep.